All Episodes

 It says the Chief Justice shall preside over the impeachment of the president.

-It's a former president, a guy who's already left office.
+This is a former president, a guy who's already left office.

-To hold an impeachment trial of a private citizen who cannot be removed from office because it's impossible to expel a person from office that he's already left.
+And so, you know, a growing number of Republicans want to file a dismissal motion to argue the Senate lacks jurisdiction and authority to hold an impeachment trial of a private citizen who cannot be removed from office because it's impossible to expel a person from office that he's already left.

-So this belated Senate trial of a former president is invalid, it's unconstitutional, and everybody truly knows it, but Democrats are refusing to publicly say it because they're out for revenge.
+And everybody truly knows it, but Democrats are refusing to publicly say it because they're out for revenge.

-Did you imagine now in impeachment for other offices besides the presidency?
+Could you imagine now in impeachment for other offices besides the presidency?

-And my intelligence and my sources are telling me uh Democrats are getting very skittish and really don't want any part of it because it's a foregone conclusion that they're not going to convict.
+And my intelligence and my sources are telling me Democrats are getting very skittish and really don't want any part of it because it's a foregone conclusion that they're not going to convict.

-A round two of acquitting Donald Trump, and you know, I was right before coming on the air, I was watching, you know, watching the cable news networks.
+And, you know, I was right before coming on the air, I was watching the cable news networks.

 Every network was talking about Donald Trump.

-You can't point to the Constitution and say this is the same kind of impeachment.
+But to me, like that or not, it also just shows that John Roberts, the Chief Justice not being there, you can't point to the Constitution and say this is the same kind of impeachment.

-But you know, they're going to move forward with the trial.
+But, you know, they're going to move forward with the trial.

 We know we have a trial date now, and the president's going to be acquitted for the second time in about a year and two months.